HC restrains AAP, its leaders from levelling defamatory allegations against LG Saxena | Law-Order

 - India

-Justice Amit Bansal, while pronouncing the order on interim relief, said, ''I have passed an ad-interim injunction order in favour of the plaintiff....''
+Justice Amit Bansal, while pronouncing the order on interim relief, said, ''I have passed an ad-interim injunction order in favour of the plaintiff and a takedown order.''
 The detailed order is awaited.

-Besides, Saxena has also sought to injunct AAP, its leaders Atishi Singh, Saurabh Bharadwaj, Durgesh Pathak, Sanjay Singh and Jasmine Shah, who was appointed by the Government of NCT of Delhi as Vice Chairperson of the Dialogue and Development Commission, to delete or take down the alleged false and libelous posts or tweets or videos circulated and issued on social media.
+Saxena has sought to injunct AAP, its leaders Atishi Singh, Saurabh Bharadwaj, Durgesh Pathak, Sanjay Singh, and Jasmine Shah, who was appointed by the Government of NCT of Delhi as Vice Chairperson of the Dialogue and Development Commission, to delete or take down the alleged false and libelous posts or tweets or videos circulated and issued on social media against him and his family.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)